-According to Ngo, the family support specialist, “siblings potentially have the longest-lasting relationship in the life [of the sibling with a special need] and will have to take on duties during many life transitions, from under the age of 18, into adulthood, and even crossing into the senior ages.
+According to Ngo, the family support specialist, “siblings potentially have the longest-lasting relationship in the life [of] and will have to take on duties during many life transitions, from under the age of 18, into adulthood, and even crossing into the senior ages.
 They need support to emotionally cope and handle things over their lifetime.”

 Support groups provide opportunities to create friendships with peers who understand the challenges while also acting as respite from casual caregiving.
 “Siblings feel less isolated when they meet others who share their experience,” says Victoria Rombos, a Holland Bloorview sibling support group administrator.
 “It provides a safe space for them to speak openly about their feelings and share what it is like to be the sibling of someone with a disability.”

 Because siblings can often feel big feelings and need outlets for expressing them, parents should encourage kids toward activities like drawing, journalling, physical activity or speaking with a support group or counsellor.